 I have questions about services & options.

 Lifespan is here to help you and your family with expert information and guidance about services and options for older adults.
-Call us to speak with an eldercare advisor or request a personal meeting with a care manager who can assess your situation and link you to supportive services.
+Call us to speak with an eldercare advisor or request a personal meeting with a care manager.
 Specialized services for families caring for someone with Alzheimer's disease also are available.
 At Lifespan, we provide the non-biased, nothing-to-sell information you need to make good choices and informed decisions.

 I'm looking for guidance on insurance or finances

 I need help with staying healthy and daily life

 We’re focused on helping you add “life to years” by providing health and wellness opportunities.
 Check out our award-winning and welcoming cafés within the Maplewood, Eastside and Westside YMCAs.
-Take one of our “Matter of Balance” workshops that help prevent falls, or learn to live better with a chronic disease in our “Living Healthy” workshops.
+Take one of our “Matter of Balance” workshops that help prevent falls, Tai Chi or learn to live better with a chronic disease in our “Living Healthy” workshops.